bczsalba/asztal/README.md

 ### Grades:
 <img src=https://github.com/bczsalba/asztal-images/blob/master/grades.png alt=grades>

-Lists all grades in a selected order using a selected style. (more on that later)
+Lists all grades in a selected order using a selected style. (more on that in [extras](https://github.com/bczsalba/asztal#settings)

 From the "main" menu there are 3 additional submenus: